 SAT and ACT Score Submission

-For candidates applying Early Decision I, Tufts will accept standardized test scores from exams taken in October and November.
+For candidates applying Early Decision I, Tufts will accept standardized test scores from ACT exams taken in October and SAT exams taken in November.
 Scores should be sent directly to Tufts from the testing agency.
 They do not need to be rushed.
 Make a note in the testing section of The Common Application that your scores are forthcoming.

 If we do not receive your official scores from the testing agency or your high school, we will be unable to make a decision on your file.
 Please plan accordingly.